Emmotes/ic_spoilers/docs/events20.md

 # Events 2.0

-Virtually nothing is known about Events 2.0.
-We're not even sure that's what they'll be called.
-I'm just using that based on some of the text definitions that were added recently.

-Given that there are some graphics for Festival of Fools 2.0 - we can only assume a release date for this system could potentially be 6 March 2024.
-But that would be wild speculation and we don't do that here.

-<span style="font-size:1.2em;">ⓘ</span>  *Update:* We got info from the blog.
-Honestly - just read that.
-Too much to summarise myself.
+Since we've now had an official blog about Events 2.0 - probably best just to view that.
+We've been told the release date for the first Event2.0 is Festival of Fools on 6 March 2024.

 [Idle Champions 2024 State of the Game Blog](https://codenameentertainment.com/?page=idle_champions&post_id=1636#blog)